Valexr/Slidy/packages/svelte/README.md

 ## Usage

-To use `Slidy` use named import.
-The only required props are `slides` - an array of objects with image related data:
+`Slidy` component is available via named import.
+All props are optional.
+The only props required to get started are `slides` - an array of objects with image related data:

 ```svelte
 <Slidy {slides} />